What the CMS and ONC Final Interoperability Rules Mean for Hospitals

 - CMS will publicly report the names and NPIs of those providers who do not have digital contact information included in the NPPES system by the second half of 2020.

 What standards need to be supported under this rule?

-It is important to note that as with past rules, CMS defines what the impacted entity needs to do, and ONC defines how to do it through technology requirements.
-As part of the ONC-proposed rule, a number of standards were outlined in support of the CMS proposals.
+It is important to note that as with past rules, CMS defines what the impacted entity needs to do, and ONC defines how to do it through technology and policy requirements.
+As part of the ONC rule, a number of standards were finalized in support of the CMS requirements.